What is spaced repetition?

 What types of cards can I create in Rember?

-What is the difference between Rember and Anki?
+What is the difference between Rember and Anki or other SRS?

 Can you import/export cards and review data from/to Anki?